-During the 1800s the property on which the Sherwood Gardens is located was part of the Guilford estate of A. S. Abell, founder of The Baltimore Sun.
-The site of the gardens was a pond, which was filled in when the area was developed beginning in 1912 by the Roland Park Company following a plan of the Olmsted Brothers.
+During the 1800s the property on which Sherwood Gardens is located was part of the Guilford estate of A. S. Abell, founder of The Baltimore Sun.
+The site of the gardens included a pond and lake, which were filled in when the area was developed beginning in 1912 by the Roland Park Company following a plan of the Olmsted Brothers.
 The northwest portion of the site was initially planned as a community park called Stratford Green for the enjoyment of the residents of Guilford.

 Sherwood Gardens was created in the 1920’s by John W. Sherwood, local petroleum pioneer and conservationist.
 Begun as a hobby, and planted by Mr. Sherwood with tulips that he imported from the Netherlands, the gardens have become known as the most famous tulip garden in North America.
 They now cover Stratford Green and several adjacent building lots purchased by Mr. Sherwood.
 His own house adjoined the gardens at 204 East Highfield Road.